RIchCoin-devs/RIchCoin-Core/README.md

     algo=groestl
     addnode=192.168.1.133

-Mac and Linux: Exit the Richcoin.conf by pressing `ctrl + x` on your keyboard then pressing `y` and hitting enter.
-This should have created a Richcoin.conf file with what you just added.
+Mac and Linux: Exit the RIchCoin.conf by pressing `ctrl + x` on your keyboard then pressing `y` and hitting enter.
+This should have created a RIchCoin.conf file with what you just added.

 Type:
 ```RIchCoind.exe``` (for Windows users)
 ```./RIchCoind``` (for Mac and Linux users)
 and your RIchCoin daemon should start!
 Huzzah!